 - View the dune trails at Crane Beach.

-Canoeing on the Ipswich River.
-Participants have the option to stop at Foote Brothers Canoes to enjoy an hour or two of self-guided canoeing or kayaking on the Ipswich River.
+Canoeing on the Ipswich River: You may wish to stop at Foote Brothers Canoes to enjoy an hour or two of self-guided canoeing or kayaking on the Ipswich River.

 - View the 16-mile Plum Island route